typedb/typedb/docs/pages/documentation/6-developing-with-java/development-overview.md

     <version>${grakn.version}</version>
 </dependency>
 ```

-{% include note.html content="The distribution package comes with a Janus backend configured out of the box." %}

 The JAR files you will need to develop with Grakn can be found inside the `lib` directory of the distribution zip file.
 All the JARs are provided with no dependencies, so using these requires you to use Maven to acquire dependencies.